The Cobra Event

 The Cobra Event is a 1998 thriller novel by Richard Preston describing an attempted bioterrorism attack on the United States.
 The perpetrator of the attack has genetically engineered a virus, called "Cobra", that fuses the incurable and highly contagious common cold with one of the world's most virulent diseases, smallpox.
-The disease that results from the virus, called brainpox in the novel, has symptoms that mimic those of Lesch–Nyhan syndrome and the common cold.
+The disease that results from the virus, brainpox, has symptoms that mimic those of Lesch–Nyhan syndrome and the common cold.
 The book is divided between descriptions of the virus and the government's attempt to stop the imminent threat posed by it.

 Plot summary

 The book is divided into six sections.
 The first section, called "Trial", starts with a teenaged girl named Kate Moran who dies violently one day in school.
 The next section, titled "1969", describes tests done in the 1960s by the U.S. government involving weaponized viruses.
 The third section, "Diagnosis", describes the autopsy of Kate Moran and introduces the key characters of Dr. Alice Austen, Mark Littleberry, and Will Hopkins.
 The last three sections—"Decision", "Reachdeep", and "The Operation"—describe these three characters' journeys to discover the source of the lethal Cobra virus.